octavian-titeica-sv/Rabobank-Assignment/README.md

   - UserBuilder class holds the purpose of building an user based on a line provided by CSVFileReader.
 As its name suggests, this class relies on builder pattern.

-# Base
+# App
-  - This module holds exceptions and util classes.
+  - This module holds the Application class and DI related classes.
-  - CSVParsingException is the specific exception thrown by CSVFileReader.
-  - util package consists in a constants class, DateConverter utility class and also defines some TypeAliases for simplicity (MutableList<List<T>> as MutableListOfList<T> and List<List<T>> as ListOfList<T>).
+  - Dagger components used for dependency injection are placed in dagger package of this module.